Namefi

 The One-Liner

-• Tokenized domain = a real ICANN domain (.com, .xyz, .io, etc.) with an added on-chain ownership token on top.
+• Tokenized domain = a real ICANN domain (.com, .xyz, .io, etc.) with an added on-chain token-control layer.

 Where the Confusion Comes From